kaesve/write-ups/growing-trees/growing-trees.md

 var ctx = canvasElem.getContext('2d');
 ```

 We use `ctx` as a shorthand, because we will be typing it *a lot*.
-The object we get gives us access to raw pixel data displayed in the canvas, and also has a whole range of procedures we can call, to draw to the canvas.

 We want to draw something based on the output of our system, and more specifically, we want to do some drawing operations of every symbol in a given symbol string.
 We can do that by writing a drawing procedure per symbol, and store them in an object, similar to how we store the rules of our system.
 This is outlined in the example below:

 ``` javascript
 function drawA(ctx) { /* write drawing code here */ }